CDCgov/abm-python-wrappers/docs/experiments.md

 #### Description:
 Performs lossy compression to create a reproducible savepoint of the experiment.
-Stores all essential information except simulation bundle results in a compressed pickle file.
+Stores all essential information, except simulation bundle results, in a compressed pickle (`.pkl`) file.

 #### Parameters:
 - `output_file` (`str`): Path to the output pickle file containing the compressed experiment.